 THE SILVER ROUTE: FROM SALAMANCA TO PUEBLA DE SANABRIA (225 Kms)

-In this fragment of the Via de la Plata, you will travel the 225 kilometers that exist between Salamnca and Puebla de Sanabria.
-From the Granja de Moreruela stage, you will link the Vía de la Plata with the Camino Sanabrés, going through its first stages until Puebla de Sanabria.
+In this fragment of the Via de la Plata, you will travel the 225 kilometers that exist between Salamanca and Puebla de Sanabria.
+From the Granja de Moreruela stage, you will link the Vía de la Plata with the Camino Sanabrés, covering the first stages of the same to Puebla de Sanabria.

 In this section of the Way a change in the landscape begins progressively towards an Atlantic landscape proper of Galicia and the surrounding zones.

 Arrival in Salamanca

 Salamanca is, besides the beginning of the Via de la Plata, a beautiful and historical city where you can relax and enjoy.
 Among its many monuments and places to visit, we recommend you to visit the Plaza Mayor and the cathedral complex, the Historic Building of the University, the Casa de las Conchas, or the Clerecía Towers.
 Gastronomically, you will be amazed by the traditional cuisine of this place, where you should not leave without trying the ham, meat, cheese and sausages from Salamanca.

 Good Way pilgrims!